Advaita Vedanta and Non-Duality – What is Advaita Vedanta?

 The Fundamental Teaching of Advaita Vedanta: You Are That

 One of the most well-known phrases from the Upanishads is “Tat Tvam Asi,” which means “You are That.”
-Who you essentially are is identical to Brahman; this is the fundamental teaching of Advaita Vedanta.
+Your essential nature is identical to Brahman; this is the fundamental teaching of Advaita Vedanta.

 By recognizing the non-dual nature of existence and realizing our true identity as Brahman, we can transcend the limitations of the ego and experience a deep sense of unity and fulfillment.
 While the concepts of Advaita Vedanta may initially seem complex and abstract, they hold the potential to transform our understanding of ourselves and the world around us.